 Food storage options sometimes can be limited when your home has a very small pantry.
 Maximizing space without creating more clutter is a delicate dance.
-If you are looking for pantry organization ideas for your tiny space so that every inch is put to good use, try some of these tips out:
+If you are looking for pantry organization ideas for your tiny space so that every inch is put to good use, try some of these tips out.

 Check Expiration Dates

 Once a month, go through your entire pantry and check expiration dates on things like crackers and cereal.
 Also be aware that canned goods last a very long time.
 Although expiration dates are important, you should also toss any items that have been sitting in your pantry for longer than necessary.

-Break Down Large Packages
+Break Down Large Packages in Small Pantries

 Items bought in bulk typically come in very large packages to save money and trips to the grocery store.
 However, while this saves money in the long run it can also be problematic when it comes to storing things in a small space.

 Use stackable containers or baskets to store these small items.
 Wooden or plastic tiered drawers provide the perfect place for easy access and storage.
 Lazy susans are another good idea for these small items, too.

 Finding other places to store certain food items might be a good idea if space is just too limited.
 Try putting a freestanding cupboard elsewhere in your kitchen to keep some items that don’t have to be placed in the pantry.

 Get creative with shelves within your pantry, too.
 Wall space within a small pantry can often be neglected.
 While a pantry is best known for having shelves at eye level, lower shelves can be added to optimize space lower to the ground.
 Also, don’t put items kids or pets shouldn’t have access to at these lower levels.

 The best way to limit the need for excess storage in your small pantry is to limit your food shopping.
 Try making more trips to purchase food items but buy less stuff.
 Buying items in bulk or just because something is on sale is very economical.

 These pantry organization ideas are great if you have a small amount of space.
 But they are also great if you have a large pantry that gets cluttered quickly.